itirohidaka/facerecognition/README.md

-# Welcome to your CDK Python project!
+# CDK Python - Face Recognition

 This is a blank project for Python development with CDK.